 The monastic community of Worth Abbey respects and values the personal dignity and rights of all people, and recognises that it has a special responsibility towards those who are young or vulnerable.
-The Abbey is also committed to taking all appropriate steps to maintain a safe environment for all, to practice fully and positively Christ’s ministry towards children, young people and vulnerable adults, and to respond sensitively and compassionately to their needs in order to promote their wellbeing and to help keep them safe from harm.
+The Abbey is also committed to taking all appropriate steps to maintain a safe environment for all, to practice fully and positively Christ’s ministry towards children, young people and adults at risk, and to respond sensitively and compassionately to their needs in order to promote their wellbeing and to help keep them safe from harm.

-Fr Aidan Murray (Safeguarding Lead)
+Fr Mark Barrett (Safeguarding Lead)

 Other Safeguarding contacts: